One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 15 feet long model ship DDG Nick Hoke

-When completed, this is going to either a deserving museum or a private buyer. idk . tbd. hmu.
+When completed, this is going to either a deserving museum or a private buyer. idk . tbd. hmu. nhx610@gmail.com

 1/35 scale model USN DDG

 Score!
 High quality 1/35 scale period-correct USN flight deck crew figures!
+This one guy is too chill though.
+That's okay, they'll all be replaced with better figures in a year or two.

 To answer a common question, the big prints of ships plans came from the floating drydock.com and the rest from various internet open sources.
 Of course the Navy does not share any of their official general arrangement deck plans or any other helpful technical details; I had to do my own research.
 Now that I've spent who knows how many hours studying literally thousands of saved reference photos from hundreds of internet sites, I can notice pretty quickly when the accuracy of much smaller scale plastic models of this ship class are not..quite..right.
-Same for quite a few of the computer 3d rendered models of these destroyers found online - virtually all of them have deficiencies in dimensions or features when closely inspected.
+Same for quite a few of the computer 3d rendered models of these destroyers found online - virtually all of them have deficiencies in dimensions or angles or features when closely inspected.

 scale model DDG 1:35 Nick Hoke